ngrundback/Fall_2019_Lessons/class_readme/02/README.md

 - Compression
 - Binary to Quantum

-### Week One: Selection Sort and Binary Search
+### Problem One: Selection Sort and Binary Search

 - Create kata or video for year one
-- Create flowchart of selection sort
+- Create flowchart of algorithms
+- Submit katas on repl.it for year one students

+### Problem Two: Merge Sort OR Quick Sort

+- Create kata **OR** video for year one
 - Submit katas on repl.it
+- Literature review presentations

-### Week Two: Merge Sort
+### Week One-Two: Collective Intelligence

-- Create kata or video for year one
+- IB Pseudocode Questions
-- Create flowchart of selection sort
+- Create Cybernetic Application
-- Submit katas on repl.it
+- Problem One

-### Week Three: Quick Sort
+### Week Three-Four: Quantum Vs. Binary
+- IB Pseudocode Questions

-- Create kata or video for year one
+- Create materials for year one on:
-- Create flowchart of selection sort
-- Submit katas on repl.it
+  - How does a computer work
+  - How does a quantum computer work
+- Write first quantum computer program
+- Problem Two

-### Week Four:
+### Week Five-Six: Folksonomies and Machine Learning
+- IB Pseudocode Questions
+- Supervised Learning vs. Unsupervised Learning
+- Machine Learning Project